 8.4 Pedestrian Connectivity

 Zebulon South has over 6 miles of greenways, multiuse paths, trails, and sidewalks.
 Sidewalks shall be provided on both sides of all streets throughout Zebulon South PD.
 Alleys shall not have sidewalks.
-Multiuse paths will also be provided on Wakefield St and S Arendell Ave, and will connect the greenway to Wakefield St. Bike lanes are provided on both sides of Road A. The neighborhood sections shall also be connected for pedestrians by several 6’ paved private trails.
+Multiuse paths will also be provided on Wakefield St and S Arendell Ave, and will connect the greenway to Wakefield St. Multiuse paths are provided on both sides of Road A. The neighborhood sections shall also be connected for pedestrians by several 6’ paved private trails, which will include at least three (3) exercise stations along the trails.

 The public greenway shown on the Town’s Comprehensive Transportation Plan shall be constructed through the site along the north side of the development.
 A private trail shall connect the sidewalk system to the public greenway approximately as shown on the Master Plan.